 Valuation methods are a set of tools that help you understand how much your entire business is worth.
 Depending on the size of your business, be it an established company, a small business, or a startup, there are a variety of valuation methods to match the scale of your enterprise.
 Although getting a complete idea of your business valuation can seem daunting, it doesn’t need to be.
 Read on to learn what the best valuation methods are for your business, and how you might apply them.

 A business valuation looks at every area of your company and assesses its individual and collective economic value.
 Such areas include:

 - Occasionally, intangible assets such as brand recognition and customer retention rates

 Why Do You Need A Business Valuation?

 A business valuation takes place for a variety of reasons.
-Some of the more common factors include: If you are looking to sell your business, or merge with, or acquire another company.
+Some of the more common factors include: If you are looking to sell your business, or merge with, or complete a business acquisition.
 Here, you need to ascertain that you are selling your business for a price reflective of its current value.

 Business valuation methods might also be used as a means of attracting new investors, business financing options, or calculating fair partner ownership percentages.
 Alternatively, if you are a buyer looking to purchase a business, you want to be sure that the right valuation methods have been used to assess a prospective company fairly.

 To get an idea of how different valuation methods work, we’ll look at how they are applied to enterprises of various sizes.
 From large to small, we’ll begin with company valuation methods, working our way through to medium-sized business, small business, and finishing with startup valuation methods.
 Then, we’ll round up the article by looking at a series of inventory valuation methods that are applicable regardless of company size.

 An established large-sized enterprise can utilize a variety of company valuation methods.
 Two popular approaches, however, are the asset-based valuation method and the capitalization of earnings valuation method.
 Let’s explore these further: